Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Neighborhood: Northern Higashiyama

-Best For: Walking under a continuous cherry tree canopy along a canal
+Best for: Walking under a continuous cherry tree canopy along a canal

-Why Go: This 2 km path connects Ginkaku-ji to Nanzen-ji under hundreds of cherry trees that create a pink tunnel effect during peak bloom.
+Why go: This 2 km path connects Ginkaku-ji to Nanzen-ji under hundreds of cherry trees that create a pink tunnel effect during peak bloom.

 - Petal-carpeted pathway after windy nights, creating a different but equally beautiful scene

 Takeaway: I cycled to the southern entrance of Philosopher's Path at 6:45 AM on April 2, 2024, when the cherry trees had just hit full bloom.
 The canal reflected pink and white branches in still water, and only three other people walked the entire 2 km stretch.
 I stopped midway to sketch how morning light filtered through the cherry canopy, creating dappled shadows on the stone path.
-By the time I reached Ginkaku-ji around 8 AM, the first tour groups were arriving and the quiet moment had passed.
+By the time I reached Ginkaku-ji around 8 AM, the first tour groups were arriving, and the quiet moment had passed.

 Rivers, Parks, and Natural Cherry Blossom Paths